-The LAC is a comprehensive secure digital testing service.
-The LAC builds and administers digital assessments in a comfortable but highly secure environment.
+The LAC is a comprehensive and secure digital testing service.
+The LAC builds and administers digital assessments in a comfortable, but highly secure environment.

-The LAC hours of operation are Monday - Friday, 9:00 a.m. to 5:00 p.m (weekday evenings and Saturdays may be available by request).
-The LAC requires booking requests to be submitted a minimum of 5 business days in advance.
-Bookings are on a first-come first-serve basis.
+The LAC requires booking requests to be submitted a minimum of 5 business days in advance and are accepted on a first-come first-serve basis.
 Book early to ensure the dates and times you prefer.

-What kind of assessments can I book in the LAC?
+What kind of assessments can I book at the LAC?

 Exam booking requests fall into two categories:

-- Block Booked Exams - all students write together in the LAC at the same time.
+- Block Exams - All students write together in the LAC at the same time.

-- Flexible Booked Exams - scheduled within a designated date and time range (usually two or more days).
-The instructor determines the date and time range.
-Within the date range, students are allowed to book a time that works for their schedule.
+- Flexible Exams - Scheduled within a designated date and time range (usually two or more days).
+The instructor determines the date and time range, and students are allowed to book a time that works for their schedule within that specified timeframe.
 As the exams are administered outside of class time, instructors have more class time for course content.